fcdoc/doc/en/flashduty/platform_features/teams_and_members.md

 ### Invite Members

-- When inviting a member, you can directly assign them a role; [understand permission design](https://docs.flashcat.cloud/zh/flashduty/permission-overview).
+- When inviting a member, you can directly assign them a role; [understand the permission design](/platform_features/permission_overview).
 - For email invitations, the invited member will receive a notification email and can directly jump to the login verification from within the email.
 - For SMS invitations, the invited member will receive a corresponding SMS notification.
 - Invited members can log in using the verification method provided during the invitation, such as email or mobile phone number.